TingweiMeng/benchmark/project_plan.md

 - **Algorithm comparison** on the same interface
 - **Easy benchmark addition** with minimal learning curve

-#### 8.2.2 Multi-Dimensional and Multi-Domain Support
+#### 5.2.2 Multi-Dimensional Support
-Each benchmark tests algorithms across **multiple scenarios**:
+Each benchmark tests algorithms across **multiple dimensions**:

-**Spatial Dimensions:**
+**Different ways to generate spatial points:**
-- 1D, 2D: Grid-based evaluation (traditional PDE solvers)
+- Grid: 1D, 2D only
-- 3D+: Point-wise evaluation (high-dimensional methods)
+- Point-wise generation: suitable for any dimension

-**Domain Types:**
-- `grid`: Structured grids for traditional finite difference/element methods
-- `points`: Arbitrary point clouds for meshless/ML methods

-**Rationale:** Different algorithms excel in different settings.
-A finite difference solver may be excellent on 2D grids but cannot handle arbitrary point clouds or high dimensions.
+- Domain is usually either rectangular or the whole domain
+- Benchmark is designed to generate data (points to compute for PDE cases) in certain way, which can be known by the user.

-#### 8.2.3 Comprehensive Testing Strategy
+#### 5.2.3 Comprehensive Testing Strategy
 Each benchmark provides **multiple test cases** to evaluate:

 1. **Accuracy**: L1, L2, L∞, and relative errors
 2. **Scalability**: Performance across dimensions 1D → 2D → 3D → 5D → 10D
-3. **Flexibility**: Grid-based vs point-based evaluation
-4. **Robustness**: Different initial conditions and parameters
+3. **Flexibility** and **Robustness**: How many benchmark cases can be run with the same code

-#### 8.2.4 Reference Solution Strategy
+#### 5.2.4 Reference Solution Strategy
 - **Template**: Provides empty `reference_solution()` function
 - **Implementation**: Each specific problem implements high-accuracy reference
 - **Methods**: Analytical solutions when available, otherwise high-order numerical methods with fine grids
 - **No Timing Comparison**: Reference timing excluded from performance metrics (unfair comparison)
+- **When no reference solution is available**: Compute error using equations in the problem setup, instead of comparing with a reference solution.

-### 8.3 Leaderboard Categorization
+### 5.3 Leaderboard Categorization

 Algorithms will be **categorized by capabilities** on the leaderboard:

 **Algorithm Categories:**
 - `Grid_1D`: Works only on 1D grids
-- `Grid_2D`: Works on 1D and 2D grids
+- `Grid`: Works on 1D and 2D grids
-- `Grid_ND`: Works on grids up to N dimensions
-- `Points_ND`: Works on arbitrary point sets up to N dimensions
-- `Universal`: Works on both grids and points, all tested dimensions
+- `General`: Works on both grids and points, all tested dimensions

 **Display Strategy:**
 - Show algorithm performance only for **supported categories**
 - Clear **capability indicators** (✓ 1D Grid, ✓ 2D Grid, ✗ 3D Points, etc.)
-- **Separate rankings** for different capability classes
+- **Separate rankings** for different capability classes, and also provide an overall ranking

-### 8.4 Implementation Timeline

-#### Phase 1.1: Template Refinement (8-4 to 8-6)
-- [ ] Finalize template structure with hierarchical design
-- [ ] Implement flexible domain setup utilities
-- [ ] Create comprehensive error metrics framework
-- [ ] Test template with Burgers implementation

-#### Phase 1.2: Multi-Case Testing (8-6 to 8-8)
-- [ ] Implement all test cases for Burgers benchmark
-- [ ] Add visualization suite for different dimensions
-- [ ] Create scaling analysis tools
-- [ ] Validate reference solution accuracy

-#### Phase 1.3: Documentation and Examples (8-8 to 8-10)
-- [ ] Write comprehensive template documentation
-- [ ] Create step-by-step guide for new benchmark creation
-- [ ] Document the hierarchical structure
-- [ ] Provide algorithm interface examples

-### 8.5 Quality Assurance
+### 5.4 Quality Assurance

 **Template Validation:**
 - Every new benchmark must pass **template compliance check**